vesuxyz/docs/docs/risk/risk-reports/risk-report-instructions.md

 ## Summary

-Provide a brief overview of the market covered and the key findings in this risk report.
+Provide a brief overview of the market covered, key findings, and links to key resources (asset homepage, stats, documentation, etc.).

-It may also be helpful to include links to key resources related to the market such as the asset's homepage.

 ## Pool Risk